Team-Recursion-04/Autonomous-Driving-System/README.md

 ### Discussion

-YOLO based approach achieves real-time and the accuracy are quite satisfactory.
-Only in some cases, it may failure to detect the small car thumbnail in distance.In order to correctly identify the car in distance, we might need to either crop the image or retrain the network.
+Using YOLO based approach accuracy is quite satisfactory.It may fail to detect the small car in distance.